HackBeanpot/mono-repo/judging-algorithm/README.md

 In your terminal, `cd` in to `/judging-algorithm` within this `mono-repo` repository.

-Run `npm install` so that you can run the script.
+Run `yarn install` so that you can run the script.

 2) UPLOAD YOUR CSV FILES

-Upload the following 3 CSV files in to the `/judging-algorithm` folder:
+Upload the following 3 CSV files in to the `/judging-algorithm/data/csv_inputs` folder:
 a. judges.csv
 b. hackers.csv
 c. rooms.csv

-You can access templates to create these CSVs under the `/csv-templates` folder.
+You can access templates to create these CSVs under the `/judging-algorithm/csv-templates` folder.

 3) KICK OFF THE SORTING SCRIPT